Bronwyn Jest is a Chermside physiotherapist with a special interest in Pelvic Health: Continence and Rehabilitation of the Pelvic Floor.

 When not working, she enjoys exercising, reading, music, admiring (and collecting) antique pottery, film, swimming at the beach, bush-walking and spending time with her husband Martin and three adult offspring Sophie, Alistair and Isabel.

-Bronwyn is also available to speak about pelvic health at seminars and to community groups.
+Bronwyn is available to speak about pelvic health at seminars and to community groups.
 Over the years she has presented to mother’s groups, medical centres, church groups, gyms and fitness groups and a men’s shed!
 She has also presented for the Continence Foundation of Australia and lectured frequently for Ausmed Education, a leading provider of Continuing Professional Development for nursing professionals.